 If you have to pay an employee after they leave (including someone you’re giving a taxable redundancy payment over £30,000):

->

-> - report the payment and deductions in your next FPS, using the employee’s original ‘Date of leaving’ and set the ‘Payment after leaving’ indicator
+- report the payment and deductions in your next FPS, using the employee’s original ‘Date of leaving’ and payroll ID, and set the ‘Payment after leaving’ indicator

-> - give the employee written confirmation of the payment showing the gross amount and deductions
+- give the employee written confirmation of the payment showing the gross amount and deductions

 - add the additional payment in the ‘Year to date’ field if the payment is in the same tax year

 The payment should be the only one in the ‘Year to date’ field if it’s being paid in the next tax year.